-A fractional COO is a senior operator embedded part-time inside a company to install operating discipline, fix process bloat, and document the playbooks your team will run on after the engagement ends.
-The role replaces $15,000–$25,000/month in operational overhead, software spend plus the hidden labor of managing tools nobody fully understands, at a fraction of full-time COO compensation.
+An Operations Architect, what the industry typically calls a fractional COO, is a senior operator embedded part-time inside a company to architect the operating system the business runs on: install operating discipline, fix process bloat, and document the playbooks your team will run on after the engagement ends.
+The role replaces $15,000 to $25,000/month in operational overhead (software spend plus the hidden labor of managing tools nobody fully understands) at a fraction of full-time COO compensation.

-Obsidian Axis Group runs fractional COO engagements at $3,000–$7,500 per month.
-Multi-month, embedded, structured around a clean exit.
-Cedric Corbett is the principal, a decade inside Amazon, International Paper, Spirit Halloween, Maersk, and Levi Strauss operations, now compressed into a process any $10M–$100M operator can run.
+Obsidian Axis Group runs Operations Architect engagements at $7,500 to $12,500 per month on a 90-day arc, entered through a $10,000 Operational Diagnostic.
+Embedded, structured around a clean exit.
+Cedric Corbett is the principal: a decade inside Amazon, International Paper, Spirit Halloween, Maersk, and Levi Strauss operations, now compressed into a process any $3M to $100M operator can run.

 01 / Post-acquisition

 The seller-operator leaves at close.
 The new owner inherits a business that runs on tribal knowledge, undocumented, in one person's head.
-A fractional COO installs the documented operating system in 90 days, before the muscle memory walks out the door.
+An Operations Architect installs the documented operating system in 90 days, before the muscle memory walks out the door.

 02 / Founder bottleneck

-You're a $10M–$50M operator.
+You're a $10M to $50M operator.
 Every decision routes through you.
 You can feel it in your calendar.
-A fractional COO un-routes the decisions, identifies which ones need to come back to you and which never should have, and installs the SOPs that let the team execute without your sign-off.
+An Operations Architect un-routes the decisions, identifies which ones need to come back to you and which never should have, and installs the SOPs that let the team execute without your sign-off.

 03 / Sponsor-led ops install

 Private-equity portfolio company.
 The sponsor wants documented operating discipline before the next round, before the auditor asks for it, before the strategic acquirer does diligence.
-A fractional COO produces the operating system the next investor will want to see, and gets out before the next holding-period reset.
+An Operations Architect produces the operating system the next investor will want to see, and gets out before the next holding-period reset.

 04 / Operational due diligence pre-sale

-You're 12–18 months from selling.
+You're 12 to 18 months from selling.
 The buyer's diligence team will pull every SOP, every KPI definition, every decision flow.
-A fractional COO writes them properly before the data room opens, instead of frantically during it.
+An Operations Architect writes them properly before the data room opens, instead of frantically during it.

 You know operations needs senior attention.
 You also know a full-time COO is the wrong shape.
 Either the comp band ($250K+ base, equity, severance risk) is wrong for your stage, or there isn't 40 hours a week of actual COO work, or both.
-A fractional engagement scopes to the operating gap, not to a job description.
-You get the same operating discipline at 20–30% of full-time cost, with a clean exit when the work is done.
+An Operations Architect engagement scopes to the operating gap, not to a job description.
+You get the same operating discipline for $23K to $38K over a 90-day arc instead of $250K+ a year, with a clean exit when the work is done.
 Most fits in this bucket are $5M to $30M operators where the founder is doing the COO work in their spare time and it is showing.

 06 / The diagnosis-first engagement